Institute of Mennonite Studies

 The IMS Book Catalog (PDF) contains annotated entries of all books published by the institute and details for purchasing.
 It also lists publications in each of the institute's major series including, Classics of the Radical Reformation Series, Intercultural Biblical Hermeneutics Series, Occasional Papers, Studies in Peace and Scripture Series and the Text Reader Series.

 IMS maintains a subscribers list, to whom announcements of publications and coming events are sent.
 Those who request standing order status receive a 20% discount.
-Email us for more deatils.
+Email us for more details.

 Scribes for the Reign of God is an annual project in which AMBS faculty participate in sustained conversation among selected scholars working on a particular topic.
-The 2016-2017 collaborators are Safwat Marzouk, PhD, Rachel Miller Jacobs, DMin and Daniel Schipani, PhD.
+The 2017-2018 collaborators are Malinda Berry, PhD, and Allan Rudy-Froese, PhD.
+Their subject is the body and embodiment.